-The government funds so-called "hobby schools" to students of different backgrounds provide the opportunity to learn toaether. develop personalities, and cultivate Estonian language and culture.
+The government funds so-called "hobby schools" to of different backgrounds provide students the opportunity together, develop their learn personalities, and cultivate Estonian language and culture.
 These schools provide informal instruction in sports, dance, drama, art, music, nature, handicrafts, and technology.
 Annual competitions and events serve to engage the local community.
-In 2021, nearly 104,998 young people participated in these noncompulsory learning opportunities.
+In 2021, nearly 104,998 young people participated in these non-compulsory learning opportunities.